magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 > we're not going to `POST` new comments to the server.

-Before rendering the `comment-box` component, if we want to use the `by-id` function form the `domina` library as we did before, we have to require its `domina.core` namespace in the `modern-cljs.reagent` current bREPL namespace as well:
+Before rendering the `comment-box` component, if we want to use the `by-id` function from the `domina` library as we did before, we have to require its `domina.core` namespace in the `modern-cljs.reagent` current bREPL namespace as well: